Product Frequently Asked Questions

 Q7) Will a Budin splint fix a rigid hammer toe?

-No. Soft straps support flexible toes.
+No. Soft straps support and may realign flexible overlapping hammer toes.
 If the joint is fixed, a splint won’t straighten it.
 These work best for an early onset overlapping toe like this:

 Q8) Which product should I use for my specific problem?